Thanks to PurseMonger and her amazing Beta reader skills!

-But even if she did feel such a thing for him, Zuko would never see her more than a friend since he loved Mai.
-She mentally shook her head at the thought and at the feeling that suspiciously resembled jealousy that made itself known in her chest.
+But even if she did feel such a thing for him, Zuko would never see her more than a friend since he was in love with Mai.
+She mentally shook her head at the thought and at the feeling that suspiciously resembled jealousy that settled itself in her chest.

 Zuko cleared his throat lightly as he glanced down at Katara from the corner of his eye.
-He noticed that she was wearing thick, light-blue pants with a parka that reached below her waist of the same color.
+He noticed that she was wearing thick, light-blue pants with a parka of the same color that reached below her waist.
 Her long braid swished gently as a cold breeze swept by.
 He wished he could tell her his feelings that instant, but again the fear of rejection took hold of him.
 How should he go about declaring his love for her?
-Such displays of emotion were still strange and unfamiliar to him, and he did not want to make a fool of himself—especially not in front of her.
+Such displays of emotion were strange and unfamiliar to him, and he did not want to make a fool of himself—especially not in front of her.

-"Well, here is our humble home," Hakoda's voice brought both young people out of their thoughts.
+"Well, here is our humble home," Hakoda's voice caught both their attention.

-Zuko looked up to see the largest house he had seen so far since he had arrived at the Southern Water Tribe.
-Two guards posted at either side of the entrance grasped the large steel doors' handles and opened them for the group to enter.
+Zuko looked up to see the largest house he had seen since he had arrived at the Southern Water Tribe.
+Two guards posted at either side of the entrance grasped the large steel door handles and opened them for the group to enter.
 Zuko smiled when he recognized the steel doors he had sent as a present to the Southern Chief almost four years ago.

-"What a beautiful place," Ursa marveled as she, too, gazed at what could be called the Southern Water Tribe Palace.
+"What a beautiful place," Ursa marveled as she, too, gazed at what could be considered the Southern Water Tribe Palace.